TEAMMATES/teammates/docs/development.md

    ```
    Follow the steps until you see `You are now logged in as [...]` on the console.

+1. [Build the front-end files](#building-front-end-files) for deployment, if you have not done so.

 1. Modify configuration files.
    * `src/main/resources/build.properties`<br>
      Edit the file as instructed in its comments.